KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Significance:** Allows players to swap off crimson witch users while maintaining stacks

-### 4pc Crimson Witch Effect Works Even When Holder is Off-Field
+### 4-Piece Crimson Witch Effect Works Even When Holder is Off-Field

 **By:** Cenpi\#3224 and Boesik\#3192

-The 4CW set adds 40% dmg to overload reactions.
-If the pyro holder drops a persistent skill which triggers a reaction while the pyro user is not on the field, will this 40% bonus apply?
+The 4CW set adds 40% DMG to Overload reactions.
+If the Pyro holder drops a persistent Skill which triggers a reaction while the Pyro user is not on the field, will this 40% bonus apply?

-* For example, if Keqing applies electro &gt; Xiangling drops Guoba a distance away from the enemy &gt; Swap back to Keqing and lure the enemy into Guoba fire, will this overload reaction benefit from the 40% set bonus?
+* For example, if Keqing applies Electro &gt; Xiangling drops Guoba a distance away from the enemy &gt; Swap back to Keqing and lure the enemy into Guoba fire, will this Overload reaction benefit from the 40% set bonus?
-* Yes, the overload reaction will benefit from the 40% bonus even though Xiangling is not on the field
+* Yes, the Overload reaction will benefit from the 40% bonus even though Xiangling is not on the field

 **Video evidence**

-* [https://youtu.be/PLlq0yDy5Bo](https://youtu.be/PLlq0yDy5Bo) - Overload dmg while CW holder inactive
+* [YouTube](https://youtu.be/PLlq0yDy5Bo) - Overload DMG while CW holder inactive
-* [https://youtu.be/Lwvv_ZaV7fU](https://youtu.be/Lwvv_ZaV7fU) - Overload dmg while CW holder active
+* [YouTube](https://youtu.be/Lwvv_ZaV7fU) - Overload DMG while CW holder active
 * Damage is the same

 **Significance**

-* Pyro supports can hold 4 set crimson witch and be quickly swapped in and out to drop their persistent pyro abilities without losing the bonus damage to overload.
+* Pyro supports can hold 4 set crimson witch and be quickly swapped in and out to drop their persistent Pyro abilities without losing the bonus damage to Overload.
 * 4CW set effect applies even if the holder is not the active character.
-However, the holder must provide the triggering element.
+However, the holder must provide the triggering Element.

 ## Echoes of an Offering

 ### Echoes Basic Mechanics

-#### Echoes Flat DMG Not Limited to Single Target
+#### Echoes Flat DMG Not Limited to single-target

 **By:** ItzSomebody\#0029
 **Added:** <Version date="2022-11-09" />